 Seed collection and propagation

 Collect seeds between January and December.
 Cones can be collected anytime as mature cones remain on the female plant.
 Collect cones that have closed valves from the lower part of the stem as these are more mature.
 Place cones in a tray and leave to dry for 2-3 weeks.
 This will allow the valves to dry and open releasing the seeds.
 Place the dried cones in a bucket and shake gently to dislodge the seeds.
 Use a sieve to separate seeds from the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 85%.
+Seed viability is usually high.
 Seeds are non-dormant, viable seed should germinate readily.

 21,360 (57.5 g)